Occipital lobe: Function

-A significant functional aspect of the occipital lobe is that it contains the primary visual cortex.

 Retinal sensors convey stimuli through the optic tracts to the lateral geniculate bodies, where optic radiations continue to the visual cortex.
 Each visual cortex receives raw sensory information from the outside half of the retina on the same side of the head and from the inside half of the retina on the other side of the head.
 The cuneus (Brodmann's area 17) receives visual information from the contralateral superior retina representing the inferior visual field.
 The lingula receives information from the contralateral inferior retina representing the superior visual field.
 The retinal inputs pass through a "way station" in the lateral geniculate nucleus of the thalamus before projecting to the cortex.
 Cells on the posterior aspect of the occipital lobes' gray matter are arranged as a spatial map of the retinal field.
 Functional neuroimaging reveals similar patterns of response in cortical tissue of the lobes when the retinal fields are exposed to a strong pattern.